edgelesssys/constellation/docs/docs/workflows/config.md

 # Configure your cluster

-Before your cluster can be created, you need to configure the identity and access management (IAM) for your CSP and choose machine types for your cluster.
+Before you can create your cluster, you need to configure the identity and access management (IAM) for your cloud service provider (CSP) and choose machine types for the nodes.

 ## Choosing VM types